Giving Through an IRA Rollover

 - Distributions from employer-sponsored retirement plans, including simple IRA plans and simplified employee pension (SEP) plans, are not eligible for the tax-free rollover

 If you want to make a qualifying transfer, contact your IRA administrator and instruct that person to transfer funds to the charity(ies) you designate.
-We provide instructions for completing your gift – contact our Development Director Colleen McElligott, [email protected] or 773.834.2308.
+For more information about ways to give, please consult with your tax, legal, or financial advisor(s).